Head of Communication and PR

 Project Financial Manager

-Assistant, Administrator of the Grant Program
+Project financial manager, Administrator of the Grant Program

 Since 2008, CIKE has been the initiator of many changes.
 We have been involved in building a creative infrastructure, development of individuals, strengthening international contacts and making the city more visible.
 We have become a bridge between the public and private sector, the creators of vision.
 Thanks to CIKE, the number of organisations and companies that are able to operate on a professional level has increased significantly and has significantly contributed to the cultural transformation that the city has undergone in recent years.
 However, without strategic planning, this would not have been possible.